Blazemeter/taurus/site/dat/docs/ChromeProfiler.md

 report.
 There also exists a reporter (named `chrome-metric-reporter`) that will print all calculated metrics to the terminal at the end of the test.

-Here's an example of Taurus configuration to use this service:
+Here's an example of Taurus configuration that uses profiler service:
 ```yaml
 ---
 execution: